-Renasset Investment Management Limited (formerly Kashtan Limited) has been appointed as Investment Manager to implement the investment strategy of the Fund.
+Renasset Investment Management Limited has been appointed as Investment Manager to implement the investment strategy of the Fund.
 The Investment Manager provides certain investment management services to the Fund.
-The Fund pays the Investment Manager a management fee equal to 2% per annum of the cost of the investments which have a positive fair value plus the carrying amount of the loan receivable from Kazimir Treasury Services, payable quarterly in arrears.
+The Fund pays the Investment Manager a management fee equal to 2% per annum of the cost of the investments which have a positive fair value plus the carrying amount of the loan receivable.